RIS-Aided Localization Algorithm and Analysis: Tackling Non-Gaussian Angle Estimation Errors: Simulation Results

-Fig. \ref{SNR_RIS} compares the MSE of the proposed positioning algorithm aided by 2 RISs with that aided by 3 RISs when the signal-noise ratio (SNR) increases from $-30$ dB to $10$ dB.
+Fig.\ref{std_num} illustrates the standard deviations of $n_{i}$ and $\omega_{i}$ as the functions of the RIS size, denoted as ${N}_{y}$ and ${N}_{z}$.
+Furthermore, it is shown that once ${N}_{y}$ and ${N}_{z}$ exceeds $32$, increasing the panel size of the RIS does not significantly improve the accuracy of angle estimation.
+This indicates that there is a diminishing return on the benefits of increasing the number of RIS elements.
+In practical communication scenarios, it may be sufficient to maintain a certain number of RIS elements without continually expanding them.

+Fig. \ref{SNR_Gau} clearly demonstrates the MSE comparisons in cases of Gaussian and non-Gaussian AoA estimation errors.
 As shown in the figure, the MSE decreases with SNR as expected.
-Furthermore, it is shown that the MSE of 2 RISs is larger than that of 3 RISs.
-It implies that increasing the number of RISs can significantly improve the positioning accuracy of the proposed algorithms.
-Besides, when deploying 3 RISs in the proposed system with $\sigma_a=10^{-2}$, the MSE of the proposed algorithm can achieve $10^{-10}$ even if SNR is $-30$ dB.
-This means that the proposed positioning systems aided by 3 RISs can still have good positioning performance with low SNR.

-In \cite{Henk}, the position of the MU is derived by using the geometry relationship between the estimated AOA and the 3D position, which is denoted as the geometry algorithm in this paper.
-Fig. \ref{Algorithm} presents the positioning performance comparison of the proposed algorithm with the geometry algorithm.
-It is seen from Fig. \ref{Algorithm} that the proposed algorithm outperforms the geometry algorithm even with only 2 RISs.

-Fig. \ref{AOA_Bias} and Fig. \ref{TDOA_Bias} confirm the accuracy of the theoretical analysis on the bias of the proposed positioning algorithm.
-As shown in Fig. \ref{AOA_Bias}, in the case of 2 RISs, the theory bias is a little larger than the simulation bias when SNR$ = -20, -15$ dB.
-In the case of 3 RISs, the theoretical bias matches very well with the simulation bias.
-As shown in Fig. \ref{TDOA_Bias}, in the case of 2 RISs, the theory bias is a little larger than the simulation bias when SNR is larger than $-10$ dB.
-In the case of 3 RISs, the theoretical bias matches very well with simulation results.
-Therefore, the proposed positioning algorithm aided by 3 RISs performs better than that aided by 2 RISs.
+Furthermore, it is evaluated that the localization accuracy of the systems employing $3$ RISs is much higher than that of the systems employing $2$ RISs, which effectively demonstrates the importance of the number of the RISs.

+More importantly, it can be observed from Fig. \ref{SNR_Gau} that the MSE obtained from the localization algorithm using practical non-Gaussian errors does not align with that using Gaussian errors.
+This suggests that in designing practical localization algorithms, it is preferable to base them on actual non-Gaussian errors.
+It is important to note that algorithms designed using actual non-Gaussian errors are more adept at reflecting practical error characteristics.
+This contrasts with algorithms based on Gaussian errors, which typically rely on idealized assumptions of normal distribution, potentially leading to inaccuracies in practical applications.
+The inconsistency observed in the MSE results between these two approaches underscores the gap between theoretical models and actual scenarios.
+This further substantiates the advantage of designing an algorithm based on non-Gaussian errors, as it can more accurately reflect and adapt to the error characteristics encountered in practical applications.

+As shown in Fig.\ref{SNR_Alg}, when comparing the performance in terms of MSE, the geometry algorithm \cite{Henk}, which relies on geometric relationships for positioning estimates, shows approximately 10 times higher MSE compared to the WLS and the proposed algorithms.
+On the other hand, the proposed algorithm consistently outperforms the WLS algorithm, achieving approximately 5 times lower MSE.
+These results strongly demonstrate the superior performance of our proposed algorithm within the framework.
+These findings reinforce the effectiveness and superiority of our proposed algorithm within the framework.